Dnomyar/git/README.md

 ## Objectives
 - Learn how git works in depth
 - Try Scala3
-- Work with hexagonal architecture
+- Have several loosely-coupled interchangeable components thanks to hexagonal architecture
 - Try to integrate practices and patterns from DDD
 - (double loop) TDD approach